blaine-geiger/Lab-Phase-4/README.md

    - You would need to reboot after trying each one of these as well, meaning…
      - try one command, reboot, and attempt virtualization; if an error is given,
      - try the other command, reboot, and attempt virtualization again.

-We can check our settings with CPU-Z, which we downloaded earlier.
-1. Install CPU-Z and run the program.
-2. Look for **AMD-V** in green print; this means it is enabled.

 At this point, we should be able to run a virtual environment in VMware because we enabled AMD-V (and NX) in BIOS and disabled Hyper-V in Windows.
 1. Install VMware from your download.